man455/wordpress-job-manager/readme.txt

 = 0.4.0 =
 * ADDED: Check to make sure data directories are writeable by the plugin
 * ADDED: Nonce fields are now in all Admin forms, for added security
+* ADDED: Ability to delete jobs
+* ADDED: Ability to change the page template used
-* CHANGED: Job Manager now requires WordPress 2.8 or higher
+* CHANGED: Job Manager now requires WordPress 2.9 or higher
 * CHANGED: All data is now stored in default WordPress tables
 * CHANGED: All options are now stored in a single wp_options entry
 * FIXED: A job being displayed could include an incorrect <title>